CycloneDX/guides/SBOM/en/0x44-Data_Components.md

 - Inclusion of all source code that makes up a component.
 - Inclusion of inline datasets bundled with a component.
 - Externalizing the data components using an External Reference of type 'bom'.
-- Leveraging CycloneDX lifecycles and External References to create an Operations Bill of Materials (OBOM) linking the SBOM of the application, the HBOM of the hardware its running on, and describing the runtime configuration of the system in the OBOM.
+- Leveraging CycloneDX lifecycles and External References to create an Operations Bill of Materials (OBOM) linking the SBOM of the application, the HBOM of the hardware it's running on, and describing the runtime configuration of the system in the OBOM.

 <div style="page-break-after: always; visibility: hidden">
 \newpage